JChris246/financial_tracker/.github/PULL_REQUEST_TEMPLATE.md

 Explanation of your *pull request* in arbitrary form goes here.
 Please make sure the description explains the purpose and effect of your *pull request* and is worded well enough to be understood.
 Provide as much context and examples as possible.

+## How Has This Been Tested?

+Please describe the tests that you ran to verify your changes.
+Provide instructions so we can reproduce.
+Please also list any relevant details for your test configuration

 ## Screenshots (if appropriate):